Complex semisimple quantum groups and representation theory: Introduction

-We have followed a number of textbooks in our presentation, let us mention in particular the books by Lusztig \cite{Lusztigbook}, Jantzen \cite{Jantzenqg}, Klimyk and Schm\"udgen \cite{KS}, Chari and Pressley \cite{CPbook}, Brown and Goodearl \cite{BrownGoodearllectures}, and the book by Humphreys on category $ \O $ in the classical setting \cite{HumphreysO}.
+We have used a number of textbooks as the basis of our presentation, let us mention in particular the books by Lusztig \cite{Lusztigbook}, Jantzen \cite{Jantzenqg}, Klimyk and Schm\"udgen \cite{KS}, Chari and Pressley \cite{CPbook}, Brown and Goodearl \cite{BrownGoodearllectures}, and the book by Humphreys on category $ \O $ in the classical setting \cite{HumphreysO}.
 The key source for the second half of these notes is the book by Joseph \cite{Josephbook}, which in turn builds to a large extent on work of Joseph and Letzter.
-Our bibliography is far from complete, and the reader should consult the above mentioned sources for a historically accurate attribution of the results covered here.
+Our account is largely self-contained, the only notable exception being the section on separation of variables in Chapter \ref{chuqg}, which relies on the theory of canonical bases.
+Nonetheless, we assume that the reader has some previous acquaintance with quantum groups, and we have kept short those arguments which can be easily found elsewhere.
+Let us also point out that our bibliography is far from complete, and the reader should consult the above mentioned sources for a historically accurate attribution of the results covered here, along with much more background and motivation.

-It should be clear from the above remarks that there is little original work in these notes, with a few exceptions.
-We have however tried to simplify and streamline various arguments in the literature, in particular we avoid some delicate filtration arguments in \cite{Josephbook}.